-New York's policies and programs seek to promote environmental justice and to ensure that frontline communities benefit from the state's clean energy transition.
+New York's policies and programs seek to promote environmental justice and to ensure that frontline communities equitably benefit from the state's clean energy transition.
 These policies and programs work to address the structural disadvantages that have caused historically marginalized communities (e.g., people of color, indigenous people, low-income communities, women) to bear a disproportionate burden of the impacts of pollution and climate change.

-• Examine impacts from the energy sector on issues faced by environmental justice communities and by Disadvantaged Communities, as identified by criteria adopted by the Climate Justice Working Group under the Climate Act;

-- Discuss mechanisms to ensure the fair treatment and meaningful involvement of all people in State decision making, policies, and programs; - Evaluate progress on the Climate Act's requirement that at least 35% with a goal of 40% of the benefits from clean energy and energy efficiency investments accrue to Disadvantaged Communities; and - For each topic area in the Plan, assess current and additional actions to improve the health, economic, and environmental well-being of environmental justice communities and Disadvantaged Communities affected by the energy sector.
+- Examine impacts from the energy sector on issues faced by Disadvantaged Communities, as identified by the criteria adopted by the Climate Justice Working Group under the Climate Act; - Discuss mechanisms to ensure the fair treatment and meaningful involvement of all people in State energy-related decision making, policies, and programs; - Describe progress on the Climate Act's requirement that at least 35% with a goal of 40% of the benefits of the investments in clean energy and energy efficiency and related co-benefits accrue to Disadvantaged Communities, including description of the metrics and methods used to measure these benefits; and - For each topic area in the Plan, assess current and additional actions to deliver investments and cobenefits to Disadvantaged Communities, and to improve the health, economic, and environmental well-being of Disadvantaged Communities affected by the energy sector.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to advance environmental justice and climate justice.
-Among the issues that the State Energy Planning Board will take under consideration are: reducing localized, disparate environmental impacts identified as resulting from the energy sector; environmental and climate justice impacts of current State policies and programs and those under consideration in the Plan; methods to collect data and to measure meaningful impacts on Disadvantaged Communities, including community air monitoring efforts; energy affordability concerns and reducing the financial burden of energy costs; opportunities for economic development in historically-disinvested communities; full participation in the clean energy economy, including access to quality jobs in safe work environments; equitable access to clean energy programs and services (such as distributed generation, energy efficiency, electric appliances and vehicles); equitable access to climate resilient infrastructure; availability of quality and affordable housing; and increased low- and zero-emission transportation options.
+Among the issues that the State Energy Planning Board will take under consideration are: reducing localized, disparate environmental impacts identified as resulting from the energy sector; environmental and climate justice impacts of current State policies and programs and those under consideration in the Plan; methods to collect data and to measure meaningful impacts on Disadvantaged Communities, including community air monitoring efforts; and strategies for community outreach, education, and meaningful involvement among Disadvantaged Community stakeholders that can inform the design of State programs and support local benefits from clean energy projects.
+Among the considerations the Board will consider are: improved air quality and public health outcomes; energy affordability and ways to reduce the financial burden of energy costs; economic development aligned with community priorities; participation in the clean energy programs and services for residents, businesses, and institutions; equitable access to climate resilient infrastructure; improved housing quality and affordability; and increased low- and zero-emission transportation and mobility options.